tochinnaji/restaurant-system/restaurant-system/README.md

 ## Deployment Notes

 - `BASE_URL` or `PUBLIC_BASE_URL` should be set to the public host used by the QR links.
-- If you deploy to Vercel, make sure the project points at the frontend app folder and that your backend is hosted separately or adapted for serverless functions.
+- If you deploy the frontend to Vercel, set the project root to `restaurant-system/frontend`, then add `VITE_API_BASE_URL` and `VITE_APP_BASE_PATH` in Vercel environment variables.
+Keep the backend on Railway or another Node host.
 - Pushing to GitHub only triggers Vercel if the Vercel project is actually linked to this repo and auto-deploys are enabled.

 ## QR Links

 Customers must open a valid link that contains both the table number and token.
 The manager QR generator now creates links like:

-`/frontend/scan/T1/<token>`
+`/scan/T1/<token>` when the frontend is deployed at the site root, or `/frontend/scan/T1/<token>` when it is served by the Express backend.

 That route redirects into the customer ordering page with the correct table context.